ibm-cloud-docs/solution-tutorials/solution43-vlan-spanning.md

 # Linking secure private networks over the IBM network

 As the need for global reach and 24-7 operations of web application increases, the need to host services in multiple cloud data centers increases.
 Data centers across multiple regions provide resilience in the case of a regional failure and also bring workloads closer to globally distributed users reducing latency and increasing perceived performance.
-Using the [{{site.data.keyword.Bluemix_notm}}  network]( https://www.ibm.com/cloud-computing/bluemix/our-network) enables users to link workloads hosted in secure private networks across data centers and regions.
+The [{{site.data.keyword.Bluemix_notm}}  network]( https://www.ibm.com/cloud-computing/bluemix/our-network) enables users to link workloads hosted in secure private networks across data centers and regions.

 This tutorial presents setup of a privately routed IP connection over the {{site.data.keyword.Bluemix_notm}} private network between two secure private networks hosted in different data centers.
 All resources are owned by one {{site.data.keyword.Bluemix_notm}} account.
 It uses the [Isolate workloads with a secure private network]( https://console.bluemix.net/docs/tutorials/secure-network-enclosure.html) tutorial to deploy two private networks that are securely linked over the {{site.data.keyword.Bluemix_notm}} private network using the [VLAN Spanning]( https://console.bluemix.net/docs/infrastructure/vlans/vlan-spanning.html#vlan-spanning) service.
 {:shortdesc}